sagemathinc/cocalc-docker/README.md

 echo "update accounts set groups='{admin}' where email_address='$1'" | psql
 ```

-As you can see, aside from some error checking, the entire script is just a 1-line PostgreSQL query.If you know basic SQL, you can  very easily do all kinds of interesting things.If you type `psql` as root, you'll get the PostgreSQL shell connected to the database for CoCalc.Type `\d` to see the tables, and `\d tablename` for more about a particular table.
+As you can see, aside from some error checking, the entire script is just a 1-line PostgreSQL query.
+If you know basic SQL, you can  very easily do all kinds of interesting things.If you type `psql` as root, you'll get the PostgreSQL shell connected to the database for CoCalc.
+Type `\d` to see the tables, and `\d tablename` for more about a particular table.
 For example,typing `\d accounts` shows all the fields in the accounts table, and groups is one of them.Here's [where in the source code](https://github.com/sagemathinc/cocalc/tree/master/src/smc-util/db-schema) ofCoCalc itself all of these database tables are defined.
 In any case, being aware of all this can be very helpfulif you want to do some batch action, e.g., :

 - delete all accounts that are old or inactive
 - query to get the status of projects or accounts